LilithsAdventure/RGB-VC/README.md

 There are some limitations.
 Currently Profile Switching is not supported, and Memory Dimm LEDS are not working.
 I plan to have that fixed in a future update.

 This program runs in a hidden mode, so in order to close it, you must use task manager.

+Updates will be posted here: discord.gg/23YcDaY

 Full List of Colors here: